 ‘Suspension’ is the Amazon seller’s least favorite word.
 But things are looking up for accounts with high cancellation rates.
-Find out what the Seller Performance Team has in store for sellers who don’t keep their cancellation rates low.
+Find out what the A measure of how well Amazon sellers are… More Team has in store for sellers who don’t keep their cancellation rates low.

 The Classic Approach to High Cancellation Rates